ipaulaandreea/Directions-Manager/README.md

 ## Demo Account

-⚠️ For demo/testing purposes only.
+⚠️ For demo/testing purposes only, log in with the following credentials:

 - Email: paula@example.com
 - Password: password1